-- (a) All work done by an employee during their ordinary shifts on a public holiday, including a substituted day, will be paid at 200% of the minimum hourly rate. - (b) Where 25 December falls on a weekend and, because of substitution, is not a public holiday within the meaning of the NES, an employer conducting a business that operates seven days a week will pay to an employee the following rates for each hour worked: - (i) Where the employee works on 25 December and that day is: - a Saturday-200% of the employee's minimum hourly rate; or - a Sunday-225% of the employee's minimum hourly rate. - (ii) Where the employee works on the substitute day-150% of the employee's minimum hourly rate.
+- (a) All work done by an employee during their ordinary shifts on a public holiday, including a substituted day, will be paid at 200% of the minimum hourly rate applicable to their classification and pay point. - (b) Businesses that operate seven days a week shall recognise work performed on 25 December which falls on a Saturday or Sunday and, where because of substitution, is not a public holiday within the meaning of the NES with the Saturday or Sunday payment (as appropriate) plus an additional loading of 50% of the employee's ordinary time rate for the hours worked on that day.
+All work performed on the substitute day by an employee will receive an additional loading of 50% of the ordinary time rate for the hours worked on that day instead of the rate referred to in clause 18.2(a).